bjornbytes/lovr-docs/guides/Getting_Started.md

 ![Drag and Drop](https://lovr.org/static/img/dragonDrop.png)

-On macOS and Linux, the project can be run by running the `lovr` executable with the path to the project folder as an argument (on macOS, the executable is located at `LÖVR.app/Contents/MacOS/lovr`).
+On macOS and Linux, the project can be run by running the `lovr` executable with the path to the project folder as an argument.

+On macOS, the executable is located at `lovr.app/Contents/MacOS/lovr`.
+If you put `lovr.app` in the '/Applications' directory, you can add `alias lovr="/Applications/lovr.app/Contents/MacOS/lovr"` to your .zprofile to make it so you can run with `lovr main.lua` from the terminal.

 If you followed the example above, you should see the following in VR: